 A special needs trust is set up with the intent of distributing assets to a disabled beneficiary.
 Establishing a special needs trust allows a disabled person to receive assets from an inheritance without interrupting their Social Security and Medicaid benefits.

-Getting an EIN
+Getting an EIN From the IRS

-Visiting the IRS website or calling the IRS Business and Specialty Tax Line offers the fastest method to obtain an EIN for a special needs trust.
-An authorized individual must provide her name, address and Social Security number to acquire an EIN for a trust.
+Visiting the IRS website or calling the IRS Business and Specialty Tax Line is the fastest method to obtain an EIN for a special needs trust.
+An authorized individual must provide their name, address and Social Security number to acquire an EIN for a trust.

 The IRS allows a special needs trust to acquire an EIN by mail or by fax.
-It takes up to four weeks for a special needs trust to acquire an EIN by mail.
+It takes up to four weeks for a trust to acquire an EIN by mail.
 Form SS-4 can be printed from the IRS website and mailed to the appropriate IRS service center, which varies based on the trust's location.

 Christopher Carter loves writing business, health and sports articles.
 He enjoys finding ways to communicate important information in a meaningful way to others.
 Carter earned his Bachelor of Science in accounting from Eastern Illinois University.